 The thought of a small to medium-sized dog jumping down from a sofa or bed makes me cringe!

 The sight of a large, older dog leaping out the back of a truck or van makes me gasp as their joints come in jolting contact with the hard ground.
 Am I just the “nervous type”?
-Well, that’s for another discussion……no, I’m just a concerned physical therapist who has had more than her share of patients who have sustained torn ligaments and injuries to the spine and extremity joints that probably could have been avoided, if not for the repetitive trauma from vertical leaps and jumps.
+Well, that’s for another discussion.
+I am just a concerned physical therapist.
+I have had my share of patients with torn ligaments and injuries to the spine and extremity joints.
+These issues probably could have been avoided, if not for the repetitive trauma from vertical leaps and jumps.

-There is an easy solution in these scenarios: placing a ramp to allow the dog to walk up and down at a reasonable incline.
+There is an easy solution in these scenarios—a ramp that allows the dog to walk up and down at a reasonable incline.

 What about those prefabricated boxes with small stair steps for the dog to climb?

 Well, those are still stairs, even if small ones!
-Climbing up and down steps is better than jumping, but it can still produce dangerous torque forces on the joints, so the angled walking ramp is the best way to prevent injury.
+Climbing up and down steps is better than jumping.
+However, it can still produce dangerous torque forces on the joints.
+In contrast, an angled walking ramp is the best way to prevent injury.

-Ramps can be expensive, bulky, and it might be tricky to find just the right size, so I am going to offer some suggestions and guidelines for making a custom ramp for your beloved dog!
+Ramps can be expensive, bulky, and it might be tricky to find just the right size.
+Therefore, I will offer some suggestions and guidelines for making a custom ramp for your beloved dog!

 These will apply to the toy, small and small/medium-sized dogs, for negotiating on/off furniture such as beds and sofas.
 Medium/large and large breeds that have sufficient limb length to climb on and off furniture without needing to jump will not need a ramp.
 These dogs will only need a ramp for getting in/out of a truck or van/SUV with a high rise platform.